edgedb/edgedb/docs/tutorial/queries.rst

 After the database and schema are set up, we can add some actual data.
 For example, let's add "Blade Runner 2049" to the database.
-It's possible to add movie, director and actors data all at once:
+It's possible to add movie, director and actor data all at once:

 .. code-block:: edgeql-repl